anurag-247/anurag-247/README.md

 # Hi there!
 I'm Anurag 👋
 Welcome to my GitHub repository!
 Here, you'll find a collection of my projects and contributions as a frontend developer and aspiring software developer.
 I'm passionate about creating intuitive user interfaces, building robust web applications, and solving complex problems with code.
+My initial projects while learning JavaScript and Python are available on: <a href="https://replit.com/@AnuragSingh133">Replit</a>

 ## 🧰 Technologies and Skills
 * JavaScript: I'm well-versed in JavaScript, leveraging its power to create interactive and dynamic web experiences.